GaureeshAnvekar/ProblemSolving/README.md

 the UCSC folder.
 Make sure of understanding assignments and then implementing it with your own code.
 Cheers!

 Important techniques: </br>
 1.)
-Dynamic Programming: For problems that have overlapping subproblems, eg: the fibonacci(n) using naive recursion has time
+Dynamic Programming: For optimization problems, problems that have multiple solutions only best one should be selected.
-                         complexity of O(2^n).
+                         These can be broken down into subproblems, eg: the fibonacci(n) using naive recursion has time complexity of O(2^n).
 We can either use an iterative approach to bring down complexity or use dynamic programming.
 The main gist is to save the solutions of overlapping problems in a data structure and avoid redundant work.